A thesis that is approved for public defence is ready to be printed. It must be printed exactly as it was approved, with one exception: Errata list

-- spelling and language mistakes that make the text linguistically incorrect
+- Spelling and language mistakes that make the text linguistically incorrect

-- punctuation and reference errors
+- Punctuation and reference errors

-- page layout, text format etc.
+- Page layout, text format etc.

 - Change version or change status in manuscripts/ articles in your PhD thesis.
 For example, an article with the status "in press" cannot be exchanged with a journal's printed version, and change status to "published" prior to printing.